The White Mountains of the East

 the throne: Q: This is a small lake the ebb: B: This is a landscape.
 Here the ground is always wet. the flood: E: Bush, like a tree but the bush without a trunk: C: This is a special chair on which the king sits.
 The pond: D: That happens when the water goes away by the sea.
 You can see a lot of sand but little water 6.
 The moor: A: This happens when the water comes back at the sea.
 You can see a lot of water but little sand

 B Adjectives and verbs

 immortal: B: without exercise precarious: A: If wood is like that, then it is old and broken sublime: F: noble, good, better than others rotten: E: The opposite of course.
-Apple juice comes in clear and pale in this form: G: pale, pale, without color 6. rigid: C: Forever alive, never dead 7.
+Apple juice is available in clear and pale in this form: G: pale, pale, without color 6. rigid: C: Forever alive, never dead 7.
 Dim: H: When an apple turns brown.
 You can not eat it then.
 8. rotten: D: difficult and problematic

 After the first hearing / reading, answer the following questions:

 What does the narrator of Manannan Mac Lír want? _______________________________________________________ _______________________________________________________ Where does Manannan Mac Lír live? _______________________________________________________ _______________________________________________________ What does the narrator find in the lake? _______________________________________________________ _______________________________________________________

 After the second listening / reading, you will solve the following tasks: